Lean Management System

 1) Daily Accountability Teams

-One of the most noticeable differences between a new vs. a mature lean organization is the percent of improvements generated by their Daily Accountability Teams.
+One of the most noticeable differences between a new vs. a mature lean organization is the percent of improvements generated by their Lean Daily Management System.

 In a mature lean organization: